-3D CSFM defines the concrete behavior based on the Mohr-Coulomb plasticity theory for monotonic loading.
+3D CSFM defines the concrete behavior based on the Modified Mohr-Coulomb plasticity theory for monotonic loading.
 The method considers principal concrete stresses in compression and reinforcement stresses (σsr) at the cracks while neglecting the concrete tensile strength (tension cut-off), except for its stiffening effect on the reinforcement (Tension stiffening).

 σc1r, σc2r, σc3r ≤ 0 MPa